 Stress, anxiety, distraction, fear, and any number of other thoughts and feelings can, and do, get in the way of having the kinds of erections you may want.

 Our society’s rigid gender roles often result in people who identify as men carrying a lot of conflict, guilt, shame, and anger about the way they are portrayed and treated in society.
-These messages can, and commonly do, impact physical sexual response, particularly when it comes to erections--the most visible sign of male sexuality.
+These messages can, and commonly do, impact physical sexual response, particularly when it comes to erections--the most visible sign of sexuality.

 Difficulties with erections may have little or nothing to do with physical issues and may be the result of relationship and interpersonal conflict, including abuse.